Prajna-Alva/web/README.md

 # web
 its a simple web application.
-where you can add update edit and delete records.
+where you can add update edit and delete records from 2 databases that i have created.